JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 returning COROUTINE_SUSPEND, until we reach the coroutine builder function, which just returns.

 Upon resume, `invokeSuspend` is called again, but this time `label` is `1`, so the execution jumps directly to the second state, and the caller does not execute the first call to `dummy` again.
 This way, the lambda's execution can be suspended and resumed.
-Thus the lambda is turned into a coroutine, which is, by definition, is a suspendable unit of code.
+Thus, the lambda is turned into a coroutine, which is, by definition, is a suspendable unit of code.

 That is the reason why we need to turn linear code into a state machine.

 On a closing note, the state machine should be flat; in other words, there should be no state-machine inside a state-machine state.
-Otherwise, inner state-machine states will rewrite `label`, breaking the whole suspend-resume machinery and leading to weird behavior, ranging from CCE to infinite loops.
+Otherwise, inner state-machine states will rewrite `label`, breaking the whole suspend-resume machinery and leading to weird behavior, ranging from ClassCastException to infinite loops.
 Similar buggy behavior happens when several suspending calls are in one state: when the first call suspends, and then the execution resumes, skipping all the remaining code in the state.
 Both these bugs were quite frequent in the early days of coroutines inlining.